smilies-polito/MODA/README.md

 ### Python

-One can find the requirement file for the needed packages in the Scanpy-Episcanpy.
+One can find the requirement file for the needed packages in the Scanpy-Episcanpy folder.

 After installing them, you can work on the jupyter notebook directly.